filamentgroup/svg-to-png/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+* v1.0.0 - Take arrays, add minification capabilities
+* v0.7.0 - Update Phantom for cert error
+* v0.6.0 - Phantom bug fix
+* v0.5.0 - Error Handling
+* v0.4.0 - File separators for Windows
+* v0.3.0 - Tests and Bug Fixes
+* v0.2.0 - API change
 * v0.1.0 - Hey, released this thing
-* v0.2.0 - API change

 ## License
 Copyright (c) 2013 Jeffrey Lembeck/Filament Group